AyrA/Http2Socks/docs/Control.md

 - Authentication: Ignored
 - Example: `NOOP`

 Note: A connection generally won't time out.
 This command is only necessary if the traffic is routed across problematic NAT devices.
+In that case you want to fire off the command about every 18 seconds.

 ## Command `EXIT`